Quick & Reliable Bed Bug Control

 How can I prevent bed bugs from returning after a treatment?

 Even after bed bug treatment, these pests can be reintroduced.
 The best way to prevent bed bugs from entering your home is to be very cautious about what you are bringing into your home.
 When you travel, inspect your sleeping accommodations to ensure that the mattress, box spring, headboard and sheets are free of bugs themselves or the small dark or red spots or stains which might indicate a problem.

 When you return, unpack your suitcase in your garage and place your clothes directly into your washer and wash them with hot water or run a dry cycle.
 Inspect your luggage carefully before bringing it inside or put it in a large garbage bag with no-pest strips for a few weeks to eliminate any potential stowaways.

-ABC is committed to the health and safety of our clients as well as to doing our part to protect the environment.
-After decades in the pest control business, we are experts at selecting treatments which are effective, but yet have a minimal impact on the environment.
-Our customers can request to see the Material Safety Data Sheet on any products we use.
+ABC is committed to the health and safety of our clients as well as doing our part to protect the environment.
+After decades in the pest control business, we are experts at selecting treatments which are effective, but have a minimal impact on the environment.
+Our customers can request to see the Material Safety Data Sheet on any products we use for bed bug control.